grannycart/by-sound-alone_source/manuscript_draft-subworld_book1.md

 "They are submerged?"

 "Yes.
-Sounds like about 30 meters down --- that way they can move fast with less risk of hitting a derelict.
+We planned for the _Prospect_ to run at about 30 meters down --- that way they can move fast with less risk of hitting a derelict.
 But her battery is very low.
 I estimate she can only maintain 10 knots for perhaps 20 minutes, so we have to move quickly to put the plan into action."

 Shakes leaned his hand on the throttle, but it was already pushed all the way to the forward stop.
 The electric motor whined steadily from behind them, driving the small boat forward with all the force it could muster.